 Want to know more about the day itself?
 Here’s what a full CBT test entails.

-We currently have a CBT test centre in the Worcester Park area of Sutton which has great public transport links and is just seven minutes walk away from Sutton station.
+We currently have a CBT test centre in the Worcester Park area of Sutton which has great public transport links and is just seven-minute walk away from Sutton station.
 Or there are several more CBT training centres within a few miles that will all be able to help you get on the road with the highest standard of motorcycle training.
-And they are all specialists in training and can take you all the way from your first day riding, through to gaining your CBT and then maybe even passing your full motorcycle licence test.
+And they are all specialists in training and can take you all the way from your first-day riding, through to gaining your CBT and then maybe even passing your full motorcycle licence test.

 If, once you’ve completed your CBT course, you’re happy to stick to a bike no larger than 125cc you’ll have to refresh your CBT test every two years.